checkmarx-ltd/cx-flow/docs/CxIAST-Integration.md

 Refer to [Jira Configuration](https://github.com/checkmarx-ltd/cx-flow/wiki/Bug-Trackers-and-Feedback-Channels#jira) for instructions on configuring CxFlow to work with Jira.
-Refer to [Github issue Configuration](https://github.com/checkmarx-ltd/cx-flow/wiki/Bug-Trackers-and-Feedback-Channels#github) for instructions on configuring CxFlow to work with Github issue.
+Refer to [Github issue Configuration](https://github.com/checkmarx-ltd/cx-flow/wiki/Bug-Trackers-and-Feedback-Channels#github) for instructions on configuring CxFlow to work with Github issues.

 ### Opening Tickets in Jira
 CxFlow can open Jira tickets according to the CxIAST scan results.